tvondra/count_distinct/README.md

 Performance
 -----------
-So, what's wrong with plain COUNT(DISTINCT ...).
+So, what's wrong with plain `COUNT(DISTINCT ...)`?
 Let's use this table for some tests

     CREATE TABLE test_table (id INT, val INT);